Skip to content

 Words from your Peers

 We have been fortunate enough to speak with users of Culture Counts about their experience of peer review and why they have chosen to participate in this area of work.
-Please see below a few words from the case studies of Right Up Our Street and Coney.
+Please see below a few words from the case studies of Right Up Our Street, Coney, and Royal Liverpool Philharmonic.

 Right Up Our Street

 Peer reflection enables us to give people a voice that we work with, in a partnership sense and capturing their thoughts, because we couldn’t grow without knowing what they thought of the project.
 There is a really big thing about people feeling valued when they’re asked to comment on a project.
-It’s all part of showing the bigger picture to me.
+It’s all part of showing the bigger picture.

 Coney